-As the entry-level Acura, the Integra embodies all the virtues that have established Acura as the number one luxury import brand in the U.S. market.
+As the entry-level Acura, the Integra embodies all the virtues that have established Acura as one of the leading luxury import brands in the U.S. market.
 It features superb road manners and excellent handling, an advanced powertrain, an aerodynamic exterior shape and a comfortable, ergonomic cockpit designed to make driving enjoyable and safe.
 The Integra, like all Acura automobiles, is dedicated to the proposition that driving is its own reward.
-(Please note: the limited edition Integra Type R is covered in a special section immediately following this technical information.)

 CONCEPTS AND GOALS

 The Integra Sports Coupe and Sports Sedan were designed to achieve:

 - Spirited engine performance, with excellent acceleration, sporty, free-revving response and top-level smoothness and flexibility.

 - Crisp, precise handling with excellent driver feedback and steering response.

 - Distinctive, aerodynamic styling with high efficiency and low wind noise.